Agents

 Custom Scaffold

-The basic agent demonstrated above will work well for some tasks, but in other cases you may need to provide more custom logic.
+The basic agent demonstrated above will work well for some tasks, but in other cases you may want to provide more custom logic.
 For example, you might want to:

 1. Redirect the model to another trajectory if its not on a productive course.